email

 • Set custom spam settings to catch the phish instead of letting it get to your inbox or calendar by enabling “Don’t show event summaries in email or on my calendar.” and switching “Add invitations to my calendar” to “Only when I respond to the invitation.”

-• If you are a Microsoft user, consider disabling: “Automatically process meeting requests and responses to meeting requests and polls.” and “Automatically accept meeting requests and remove canceled meetings.”
+• If you are a Microsoft user, consider disabling: “Automatically process meeting requests and responses to meeting requests and polls” and “Automatically accept meeting requests and remove canceled meetings.”

-Beware the tax trap.
+Beware the tax trap

 Bad actors are exploiting the upcoming tax season by pretending to be IRS agents.

 The disguised cybercriminal will threaten that you owe money to the IRS and must pay it immediately or otherwise face fines and arrest.
-Taxes are already tressful enough without cybercriminals involved!
+Taxes are already stressful enough without cybercriminals involved!
 Luckily, we can confidently share that the IRS will not call or threaten you, and a few other tips too.

 • If you do owe the IRS, they will not demand immediate payment using prepaid cards or transfers, which is a hallmark of cybercriminal scams.